 [Bonnie THOROUGOOD and her cousins Kathleen and Beatrice LAURIE, about 1972.]

 A graduate of the Crystal Palace Engineering School, London; District Engineer, Public Works Department, Ceylon; transferred to P.W.D.
-Singapore, 1904, as Deputy Colonial Engineer and Surveyor-General; Colonial Engineer and Minister for Works, 1909; retired to N.S.W. in 1921 when his first wife died; lived at Baulkham Hills, then at Manly, and died in 1939; he married firstly, at Castle Hill, 22 December 1894, Isabella Adelaide Mowbray ACRES (daughter of Edward Harte ACRES and Henrietta PENNINGTON), with issue three daughters - including the only survivor:
+Singapore, December 1904, as Deputy Colonial Engineer and Surveyor-General of Penang; Colonial Engineer and Minister for Works, Straits Settlements, 1909; retired to N.S.W. in 1921 when his first wife died; he lived at Baulkham Hills, then at Manly, and died in 1939; he married firstly, at Castle Hill, 22 December 1894, Isabella Adelaide Mowbray ACRES (daughter of Edward Harte ACRES and Henrietta PENNINGTON), with issue three daughters - including the only survivor:

 b.
 Beatrice (Bonnie) Kathleen PIGOTT, born 2 July 1897; at Greenways, The Coombe, Dorking, Surrey, 1939 register, with husband and a cook; married Freddie THOROUGOOD, Banker in the Far East; he was with Beatrice, in 1939, Eastern Bank Manager (on leave); issue a daughter John THOROGOOD, who married Captain YOUNG.

 Frank was married secondly, at St John's, Parramatta, on 5 May 1933, to Kathleen Georgina ACRES, his late wife Isabella's sister; they had no further issue.